IgniteUI/igniteui-docfx/en/components/combo.md

 </div>
 <div class="divider--half"></div>

+### Keyboard Navigation

+When igxCombo is closed and focused:
+- `ArrowDown` or `Alt` + `ArrowDown` will open the combo drop down and will move focus to the search input.

+When igxCombo is opened and search input is focused:
+- `ArrowUp` or `Alt` + `ArrowUp` will close the combo drop down and will move focus to the closed combo.

+- `ArrowDown` will move focus from the search input to the first list item.
+If the list is empty and custom values are enabled will move it to the Add new item button.

+> [!NOTE]
+> Any other key stroke will be handled by the input.

+When igxCombo is opened and list item is focused:
+- `ArrowDown` will move to the next list item.
+If the active item is the last one in the list and custom values are enabled, the focus will be moved to the Add item button.

+- `ArrowUp` will move to the previous list item.
+If the active item is the first one in the list, the focus will be moved back to the search input.

+- `End` will move to the last list item.

+- `Home` will move to the first list item.

+- `Space` will select/deselect the active list item.

+- `Enter` will confirm the already selected items and will close the list.

+- `Esc` will close the list.

+When igxCombo is opened, allow custom values are enabled and add item button is focused:

+- `Enter` will add a new item with valueKey and displayKey equal to the text in the search input and will select the new item.

+- `ArrowUp` focus will be moved back to the last list item or if the list is empty, will be moved to the search input.

 ### Styling

 Using the [Ignite UI for Angular Theming](themes/index.md), we can greatly alter the drop-down appearance.
 First, in order for us to use the functions exposed by the theme engine, we need to import the `index` file in our style file: